 By the end of 3rd Form, some pupils have already demonstrated a high level of ability in Mathematics.
-These pupils will be offered the chance to study for a further qualification: a Free Standing Mathematics qualification in Additional Mathematics offered by OCR.
+These pupils will be offered the chance to study for a further qualification: a Free Standing Mathematics qualification in Additional Mathematics offered by OCR or AQA.
 This qualification will be studied in parallel with the IGCSE course.
-Pupils may be awarded grades A to E, which are all passing grades, based on a single examination paper lasting two hours, taken in June of 5th Form.
+Pupils may be awarded grades A to E, which are all passing grades, based on exams taken in June of 5th Form.
 The content of this course is made up of topics from Pure Mathematics, Mechanics and Statistics, some of which are touched upon in the IGCSE course, and some of which would otherwise be studied for the first time in the Sixth Form.